By Erik Matuskewski

 Quivira (Los Cabos, Mexico)

-Quivira Golf Club sits on the sunny tip of Mexico’s Baja Peninsula, part of the Pueblo Bonito Oceanfront Resorts and Spas.
+Quivira Golf Club is part of the Quivira Los Cabos resort community.
 The setting for the Jack Nicklaus-designed course is breathtaking, with Pacific Ocean views from every hole, a handful of which are perched on sheer granite cliffs above the water.
 There are three comfort stations at Quivira, the most memorable of which sits atop a cliff behind the tee box of the driveable par-4 fifth hole.
 After a mile-long uphill drive from the fourth green, golfers are rewarded with spectacular views from a rest stop that sits 275 feet above the beach, overlooking the clubhouse and resort.
 One day I watched whales spouting in the water below while sampling a Bloody Mary and breakfast burrito; the next I had a local beer and freshly made tacos.
 The pace-of-play at Quivira tacks on an extra half-hour just to account for the comfort station stops.
+Access to the golf course is limited to members and guests of the Pueblo Bonito Resorts.

 Trump Turnberry (Scotland)